selimchiki/AppleWatchFaces/readme.md

 ## TO DO:

--push app to hockeyapp for beta testing

--enable saving thumbnails when saving a watch
--copy thumbs from bundle to docs folder for loading in the main view, but do this only once ( save in preferences )

--enable swiping controls on the watch face ( L/R for prev/next , up for send to watch )
+- enable swiping controls on the watch face ( L/R for prev/next , up for send to watch )
+- add more buttons for random ( color, face )
+- get ring settings / editor working
+- refactor AppUISettings

 - switch to SVG files for shapes : https://github.com/mchoe/SwiftSVG or https://github.com/pocketsvg/PocketSVG
-- get ring settings / editor working
+- push app to hockeyapp for beta testing
+- make new target that regenerates all the default thumbnails?

 ## IDEAS:
 - show name of current face on watch when first starting ( then fade it out )
 - better highlighting of the parts ( zoomed in outline )
+- tinting colors for textures?

 ## COMPLETED
 - switch to sending JSONData for watch comms